 Court members then volunteer and serve as ambassadors during Welcome Week and Homecoming Week, prior to a student body vote and announcement of the Homecoming Queen and King.

-Major: Early Childhood Education
+Major: Middle Childhood Education

 Student Bio: I am the second oldest in a family of eight children.
 I graduated from Harding High School in 2010.
 My girlfriend Leanna and I have a puppy named Milo, and live in Delaware, Ohio.
 My parents and youngest brother live in Marion where he attends Grant Middle School.
 I found my calling as an educator while I was a youth leader in my church where and devoted myself to the education program here at OSUM.
 I enjoy working with kids and am currently doing a placement at Pleasant Middle School where I get to teach 6th graders.
 My life has always been a struggle: from being deaf until I was 7 to living below the poverty line most my life, to working 2 jobs while attending school full-time; but The Ohio State University at Marion has contributed to me being in the promising position I am today.